 Add the elbow macaroni, water, kosher salt in the pressure cooker.

-Pressure Cooking Time: High Pressure for 4 minutes
+Pressure Cooking Method: High Pressure for 4 minutes, then Gradual Quick Release

 *Note: Have a towel handy – there’s a slight chance that a tiny amount of foam will come out with the steam.